dosadi/hydra/docs/ip_integration.md

 1) Add `third_party/` fetch script with pinned commits (LitePCIe, LiteDRAM, LiteICLink, LiteDMA helpers).
 2) Define AXI-Lite CSR map for BAR0 (camera/flags/world/DMA/HDMI) and add a thin AXI-Lite slave that drives existing voxel regs.
 3) Add `ifdef SIM` stubs for PCIe, DRAM, and HDMI so CI can run without the real cores.
-4) Wire BRAM-backed “SDRAM” into the voxel core path for sim; keep LiteDRAM port wiring in place for real FPGA builds.
+4) Wire BRAM-backed “SDRAM” into the voxel core path for sim; keep LiteDRAM port wiring in place for real FPGA builds (use `axi_sdram_stub`).
 5) Create a Nexys Video synthesis target (constraints + LiteDRAM PHY params + LitePCIe x4 config); keep a KC705 variant as fallback.
 6) Add a minimal DMA CSR block (mem2mem) and a smoke test that copies a pattern through the stub DRAM and verifies contents.